 At a glance:

 To protect this historic trail, only 500 people are permitted to hike on it each day.
 This total includes hikers on the 2-day, 4-day, 5-day, and 6-day routes as well as the trekking guides, porters and cooks.
-Available permits for the Inca Trail fill up quickly, sometimes 5 months in advance for dates during the dry season (May-September), and booking Inca Trail tickets far in advance is a must.
+Available permits for the Inca Trail sell out quickly, sometimes 5 months in advance for dates during the dry season (May-September).
+Booking far in advance is a must.

 Permits to hike the Inca Trail are available March through January.
 The Peruvian government closes the trail in February for annual maintenance, conservation and clean-up.